Skip to main content

 A:

-Express Energy has prepaid—no credit check, period.
+Express Energy skips the credit check entirely.
 APGE runs your credit and might want $200-400 upfront.
-If you've got credit issues, this isn't even a choice: Express Energy.
+If you've got credit issues, Express Energy is the clear choice.

 Q: What types of plans do APGE and Express Energy offer?